sbmlteam/sbmlteam.github.io/site/content/software/_index.md

 #============================================================================
 +++

 The SBML Team produces software libraries and some specific software tools for working with SBML.
-(Many more third-party packages also support SBML &ndash; visit the [Showcase](/showcase) to find out more about them!)
+(Many more third-party packages also support SBML &ndash; check the software documentation to find out.)

 ## Main programming libraries and tools
 ### <!-- Stupid hack needed to make TOC show up properly -->